cveto/consul-on-google-cloud/README.md

 - From here on, Consul cluster is ready to be provisioned on the web interface using API keys.

+## ANSIBLE AD-HOC COMMANDS
+Use Ansible AD-HOC commands to send the same shell command to all servers.
+[Replace cvetozaver with you actual google cloud username that has sudo rights]

+- See if consul is running on the all nodes
+    `ansible consul_cluster -i hosts.yml -m shell -a "systemctl status consul" -u cvetozaver --become`

+- See if allow_tls is enabled on the server configuration file `ansible node1 -i hosts.yml -m shell -a "cat /etc/consul.d/99config.json | grep -iF allow_tls"-u cvetozaver --become`

+- See what tokens we have saved in the homed ir `ansible node1 -i hosts.yml -m shell -a "cat /home/consul/tokens/agent-token" -u cvetozaver --become`

+- Cat the whole configuration file from the whole cluster `ansible consul_cluster -i hosts.yml -m shell -a "cat /etc/consul.d/99config.json | grep -iF verify_incoming-u cvetozaver --become`

+- Use any other shell command.
+JSON files can be edited JQ or SEDpackage.
+If you have more than one configuration to fix, maybe write the ansible playbook

 ## Default directories
 - bootstrap management token and some test tokens are saved on node1:
 /home/consul/tokens